 - Choose your bunch of asparagus.
 Thick and thin spears taste the same, but keep in mind that the super skinny ones cook really fast—so adjust the coking time if that’s what you find at the store.
 This recipe is meant for spears of a traditional thickness, but it’s easy to adjust as needed!

 - Wash, pat dry, and snap off the ends.
 Usually, there’s an area of the ends that’s white/grayish and it naturally snaps off.
 So go to that area, start to snap, and it will break at just the right spot like magic!

 - Line a baking sheet with foil.
 This makes clean up a breeze!
 (You can skip this step if you don’t mind washing your pan.)
-Place the asparagus on the baking sheet and toss with oil.
-Sprinkle with salt and spread into one even layer.
-You want air and steam to be able to escape from each spear, so try not to overlap them.
+Toss the asparagus with oil and salt.

 - Set the timer for the lower end of the time range in the recipe and test for doneness.
 I like to poke the point of a paring knife through the middle of a spear.
 If it slides in easily and the spears are bright green, they’re done!
 (You can also simply remove a spear from the pan, let it cool for a moment, and taste it.)